Music and Pets

 Matthew says that his large pets require more space, and more food than a smaller animal!
 But they respond to human contact much like every other pet does.
 With confidence and kindness.
 And spending time with them, helps him unwind.

-This video is Matthew with Fergus!
-You will notice Victa in the background who is enjoying a snack of grass hay from his feed “bowl”
+This video shows Matthew spending time with Fergus!
+You will notice Victa in the background who is enjoying a snack of grass hay from his feed “bowl”.
+The audio is Carolyn Morris’ Jazz Waltz performed by Matthew Angus, bassoon and Carolyn Morris, piano.

 Pets and Music

 Music is truly a universal language.
 It transcends cultural and linguistic barriers and crosses historical divides.
-It has the power to evoke feelings that change your emotional and bodily states.
-As musicans we know this well.
-Remarkably, the impact of music extends beyond human experience into the animal world particularly in cattle.
+It has the power to evoke feelings that change your emotional and bodily state.
+As musicians, we know this well.
+Remarkably, the impact of music extends beyond human experience into the animal world, particularly in cattle.

 Studies have shown that dairy cattle respond positively to certain types of music.
 This auditory enrichment has been found to improve their welfare, and, in turn, enhance their life experience.
 Research has shown that exposing cows to music can lower their heart rate, creating a sense of calm, especially when their environment is stressful.
 This leads to a physiological increase in feel-good hormones like serotonin and dopamine.
 It can also increase their food intake, a sign that they feel safe and comfortable.
 And it helps them get along better with other animals in their herd.